-This page describes how to configure Looker to authenticate users using the Security Assertion Markup Language (SAML).
-It includes instructions for linking SAML groups to Looker roles and permissions.
+The SAML page in the Authentication section of the Admin menu lets you configure Looker to authenticate users using Security Assertion Markup Language (SAML).
+This page describes that process and includes instructions for linking SAML groups to Looker roles and permissions.

 - Companies use different Identity Providers (for example, Okta or OneLogin) to coordinate with SAML.
-The terms used in the following set-up instructions and in the UI may not directly match those used by your Identity Provider.
-For clarifications during set up, contact your internal SAML or authentication team or reach out to Looker Support.
+The terms used in the following setup instructions and in the UI may not directly match those used by your Identity Provider (IdP).
+For clarifications during setup, contact your internal SAML or authentication team, or reach out to Looker Support.

-- Looker assumes that SAML requests and assertions will be compressed; ensure that your Identity Provider (IdP) is configured as such.
+- Looker assumes that SAML requests and assertions will be compressed; ensure that your IdP is configured as such.
 Currently, Looker’s requests to the IdP are not signed.

 - Looker does support Identity Provider-initiated login.

-- Some of the set up process must be completed on the Identity Provider’s website.
+- Some of the setup process must be completed on the IdP’s website.

-- Okta now offers a Looker App, which is the recommended way to configure Looker and Okta together.
-If you would prefer to create the app yourself, you can follow our previous directions here: Configure Looker + Okta via template (recommended) or by creating a new app.
+- Okta offers a Looker App, which is the recommended way to configure Looker and Okta together.

-Your SAML IdP will need to know the Looker instance URL to which the the SAML IdP should POST SAML assertions.
-In your IdP this might be called “Post Back URL”, “Recipient”, or “Destination”, among other names.
+Your SAML IdP will need to know the Looker instance URL to which the SAML IdP should POST SAML assertions.
+In your IdP, this might be called “Post Back URL,” “Recipient,” or “Destination,” among other names.